 BioWare wanted to play with your perception of alien species, so your new Asari will be flighty and blunt rather than solemn and diplomatic.
 I guess that’s the nature of a colonisation mission; it attracts the misfits.
 Her name is actually a nickname, a contraction of her full name Pelessaria B'Sayle.
 She hails from Port Lerama, capital of the planet Hyetiana, a hub for Asari science and education.

-Bored with the Milky Way, she came to Andromeda aboard the Nexus, but soon went roaming on her own; her profile on the Mass Effect site describes her as “pathologically independent”.
-She’s interested in the alien technology which you yourself will be investigating as you explore the Helius Cluster, and as such, your paths will cross "in the course of your adventures".
+Bored with the Milky Way, she came to Andromeda aboard the Nexus, but soon went roaming on her own; her profile describes her as “pathologically independent”.
+She’s interested in the alien technology which you investigate as you explore the Heleus Cluster, and as such, your paths will cross early on.

 Peebee's profile says she is a gunslinger and a "biotic destabiliser" when it comes to combat, with her favourite weapon being a Sidewinder Outlaw pistol and her favourite power being "Invasion".
 As we found in our hands-on time with the game, that's actually a new tech power, not a biotic one.
 It releases a swarm of VI drones at a target, weakening their defences, and can be upgraded to spread to nearby enemies.

-We finally got some details on Vetra, your female Turian squadmate, when her profile went up on the Mass Effect website.
-Born on the Turian homeworld of Palaven and having resided in "too many places to count", she sounds like a bit of a drifter, and at some point she drifted into the wrong crowd: she has survived the rough world of smugglers and mercenaries, sharpening her street smarts and adaptability along the way.
-Sounds like a good person to have with you when dealing with crooks.
+Born on the Turian homeworld of Palaven and having resided in "too many places to count", Vetra is a drifter, who at some point drifted into the wrong crowd: she has survived the rough world of smugglers and mercenaries, sharpening her street smarts and adaptability along the way.
+She's a good person to have with you when dealing with crooks.

-Her experiences have also taught Vetra the value of having someone to watch her back - she'll likely be fiercely loyal once you prove yourself worthy of her trust.
+Her experiences have also taught Vetra the value of having someone to watch her back - she's fiercely loyal once you prove yourself worthy of her trust.
 In combat, she favours her modified Cyclone assault rifle, and wears customised power armour which provides reinforced shields when activated.
-With no mention of biotics and plenty of talk of modded equipment, expect Vetra's class to be tech-focused - Engineer or possibly Infiltrator.

 Vetra features briefly in the New Earth trailer, and appeared for the first time in a gameplay trailer from The Game Awards 2016, where she accompanied Sara Ryder and Drack (see below) on an away mission to the planet Kadara.